Lees deze pagina in het Nederlands.

 Planting in the city centre

-Three thousand trees will be planted in the city centre.
-This will be done on the one hand by planting trees in public spaces and, on the other, by growing fruit trees in schools and giving them to pupils to plant at home.
-These plantings are also part of climate mitigation strategies.
+600 trees were planted in the city centre.
+This was done on the one hand by planting trees in public spaces and, on the other, by growing fruit trees in schools and giving them to pupils to plant at home.
+These plantings were also part of climate mitigation strategies.
 Trees provide cooling, remove CO² from the air and create a greener streetscape.
-Mainly Cordia Sebestena, Ficus and Terminalia Ivorensis (’Umbrella tree’) will be planted in the streets.
-Six hundred trees have already been planted in the streets of Banjul and three hundred have already been distributed to pupils.
+Mainly Cordia Sebestena, Ficus and Terminalia Ivorensis (’Umbrella tree’) were planted in the streets.
+Six hundred trees were planted in the streets of Banjul and three hundred were distributed to pupils.

 Mangrove plantings